crewpvp/skcrew/docs/content/modules/sql/_index.en.md

 {_output::*} = "id", "name" and "age"
 ```
 {{% notice style="warning" %}}
 An asynchronous request cannot be used in functions where a value is returned.
-The result of an asynchronous request will be **\<none\>**
+The result of an asynchronous request will be `<none>`
 {{% /notice %}}
 #### Synchronous request to the DBMS
 ```vb
 sync[hronously] execute %string% [with (data|(param[eter][s])) %objects%] (in|on) %datasource% [and store [[the] (output|result)[s]] (to|in) [the] [var[iable]] %objects%]
 ```
 {{% notice style="warning" %}}
-Suspends the main thread for the duration of the request, use wisely.
+Block the main thread for the duration of the request, use wisely.
 {{% /notice %}}